pabgonza/supervision/examples/pipeline/roi_pool_detection_tracking_line_zone.md

 - `tracked_objects`: Number of active tracked objects
 - `line_in_count`: Objects crossed line inward
 - `line_out_count`: Objects crossed line outward
+- `crossed_objects`: List of objects that crossed the line in this frame
+  - `tracker_id`: Unique tracker ID of the object
+  - `direction`: "in" or "out" depending on crossing direction
+  - `x`, `y`: Top-left corner coordinates of bounding box
+  - `w`, `h`: Width and height of bounding box

 ### Pool Metrics (per-frame snapshot)